top of page

 What is it?

-The N/P ratio is the ratio of anode (negative electrode) capacity to cathode (positive electrode) capacity, where electrode capacity is defined by the number of ions that can be reversibly hosted per unit area or volume.
-It is calculated by multiplying the electrode area density by the ratio of active material in the electrode, and by the active material specific discharge capacity.
-This is done for both anode and cathode and then the anode capacity is divided by the cathode capacity
+The N/P ratio is the ratio of anode (negative electrode) capacity to cathode (positive electrode) capacity, typically defined using areal capacity.
+Electrode capacity is defined by the number of ions that can be reversibly hosted per unit area or volume.
+The N/P ratio is calculated by:

 The N/P ratio is typically majorly classified as either less than 1 (<1) or greater than 1 (>1)